-Both Faraday pouches and Faraday boxes protect your car keys from keyless signal relay theft, but they’re made for slightly different situations.
+Both aFaraday pouch and a Faraday box protect your car keys from keyless signal relay theft, but they’re made for slightly different situations.

 Understanding the difference helps you choose the option that fits your lifestyle — and gives you the peace of mind you’re looking for.

-🧠 What They Have in Common
+🧠 What A Faraday Pouch and a Faraday Box Have in Common

 Both use Faraday fabric, a special material woven with metallic fibres that block wireless signals.